Taoheed1547/Palmoria-Group-HR-Analysis/README.md

 - Ensure gender disclosure through transparent policies.
 - There should be investment in employees in terms of training and skill development since most of the employees falls under the average rating performance category.

+### Dataset and Dashboard

+Attached is the csv file for the dataset and the PowerBI dashboard for better interactivity.